Dawoud Bey

-Life and career
+Early life and education

 Born David Edward Smikle in New York City's Jamaica, Queens neighborhood, he changed his name to Dawoud Bey in the early 1970s.
+According to the New York Times, "'Dawoud' is Arabic for David, and 'Bey' is in honor of James Hawthorne Bey, a jazz percussionist whom Bey sought out [in his youth] to learn traditional African drumming."
 Bey graduated from Benjamin N. Cardozo High School.
 He studied at the School of Visual Arts in New York from 1977 to 1978, and spent the next two years as part of the CETA-funded Cultural Council Foundation Artists Project.
 In 1990, he graduated with a BFA in Photography from Empire State College, and received his MFA from Yale University School of Art in 1993.